thrilldavis/chrome_browser_assistant/README.md

 - Current page indicator shows which page you're chatting about
 - Visual feedback for loading states

+### Intelligent Actions System (NEW!)
+Execute actions on web pages using natural language:

+**Gmail Actions:**
+- **Reply to emails**: Type "reply to this email" to generate an AI-powered response
+- **Compose emails**: Type "compose email to john@example.com about the project" to draft new messages
+- Uses accessibility-first approach for reliability across Gmail UI updates

+**How Actions Work:**
+1. Type a natural language command (e.g., "reply to this email saying I'll be out of office")
+2. AI analyzes your intent and the page context
+3. Generates appropriate content
+4. Shows you a confirmation overlay with editable preview
+5. Executes the action only after your approval

+**Safety Features:**
+- Always shows confirmation before executing
+- Never auto-sends emails - only fills compose areas
+- All generated content is editable before applying
+- Uses ARIA accessibility attributes for robust, reliable interactions

 ## Installation

 1. Clone or download this repository